<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 Think of your warehouse layout as a roadmap for your inventory.
 A clear and strategic plan helps your team move from receiving to putaway to picking and packing without unnecessary steps or confusion.
 By planning your layout around how your products actually move, you can cut down on bottlenecks and improve overall productivity.
 This involves more than just setting up shelves.
 It means thinking critically about where specific products should live, how to group items, and how to use every square foot of your space, including the vertical dimension.
 With real-time SKU-level visibility, you can make data-driven decisions to create a layout that truly works for your business.

-Organizing with zone-based storage
+Organizing your space with zone-based storage

 One of the most effective ways to bring order to your warehouse is through zone-based storage.
 This simply means dividing your warehouse into distinct sections, or zones, for different types of products.
 You can organize these zones by product category, sales velocity, size, or special handling requirements like refrigeration.
 The goal is to create a system where everyone knows exactly where to go to find a specific item.